 - Enable pupils to develop better behaviour management strategies

 Learning Mentors work closely with other staff, parents and outside agencies.
 They may support children in class, in small group settings or on a one to one basis.
-They run clubs such as Breakfast Club, and set up systems within the school such as Peer Mediation.
+They run clubs such as Breakfast Club, and oversee Play Leaders and tuck shop roles.